andimachovec/ShakeIt/README.md

 The development packages of the following software are required to compile ShakeIt:
 - boost
 - sqlite3
-- tinyxml

 ## Compiling
 Compiling is done using the makefile engine supplied with Haiku.
 A simple *make* compiles the code, and *make bindcatalogs* adds the translations.
-For now, only English and German are available.
+For now, English and German are available.

-If you are using ShakeIt for the first time, you have to run *create_userdir.sh* from the **scripts** directory.
+If you are using ShakeIt for the first time, you have to run *install_data.sh* from the **scripts** directory.
-It copies the required config and data files to **/boot/home/settings/ShakeIt**.
+It copies the required config and data files to **/boot/non-packaged/data/ShakeIt**.

 After that, you can run *ShakeIt* from the generated *objects.xxxxx* directory.